teson2000/REST-x/name_conventions.md

       GET /customers/53/orders?year=2018&status=shipped

 ## Intents
-For intents (verbs) on resources or collections, camelCasing *should* be used to accentuate the method/intent.
+For intents (RPC like actions) on resources or collections, camelCasing *should* be used to accentuate the method/intent.

      POST /customers/346/convertToPartner